 Come to think of it…With automation, the PD could do a live show on one station and voice track middays on another.
 It can’t be that hard, can it?

 A music director is nice.
 Music is important, but the midday personality is only working 7 hours a day (a four-hour live show, and voice tracking four stations in other markets).
 She can schedule the music or maybe we could get the music logs from another market.
 It’s almost the same.

 You lost my business.

 Listeners return less frequently and spend less time when they do.
 They don’t talk about us as much.
 We’re not as important.
 There are other options competing for attention.

 Their tastes haven’t changed.
 They still love what we represent.
 And the percentage of listening compared to other radio stations has remained constant.

 But like the Mexican restaurant, the magic is gone.
-They lost my business.
-It’s no longer special.

 Except the margaritas.
 They’re still good.